 Valpoi is a small area in North Goa.
 The River Mahdei is the spot for white water rafting.
 The duration of full stretch would last up to three hours.
 This trail is suitable for expert rafters and also beginners.
 Monsoon is the best time for rafting in Valpoi.
 The river is also called as Mandovi river.
 The base camp is located in Veluz in Valpoi and rafters have to reach Veluz through any road transportation.

 Thekkady is famous for its scenic spots and Periyar National Park.
 The park provides a lot of interesting activities including river rafting during the monsoon season.
 Bamboo rafting is an important attraction here.
 Pre-booking is very essential as it is a buzzing tourist destination.
-You can raft through the dense forest on Periyar tiger reserve area.
-Usually rafting is included along with jungle walk in which you can spot a few wild animals.
-A tribal guide would be assigned with each group.
+You can raft through the dense forest on the Periyar tiger reserve area.
+You can spot a few wild animals during rafting.
+A tribal guide would be assigned to each group.

 Not just river rafting, a lot of other water sports starting from surfing to snorkeling can be enjoyed in South India.
-The best time to visit India for water rafting is monsoon season or early winter season.
+The best time to visit India for water rafting is the monsoon season or early winter season.
 This is the time when all the water sources would be filled with water from recent showers.
-Follow all the instructions provided by the guide as it is not a child’s play to raft on a crazy angry river.
+Follow all the instructions provided by the guide.
+Because it is not a child’s play to raft on a crazy angry river.